View Cancer Clinical Trials

 - Class II or IV heart failure as defined by the NYHA functional classification system (see Appendix III); Note: a patient who has a history of Class II heart failure and is asymptomatic on treatment may be considered eligible for the study.

 - Certain medications that are associated with a risk for QTc prolongation and/or Torsades de Pointes, although not prohibited, should be avoided or replaced with medications that do not carry these risks, if possible.
-Comprehensive lists of agents that that are associated with a risk for QTc prolongation and/or Torsades de Pointes can be found in Appendix VII.
+Comprehensive lists of agents that that are associated with a risk for QTc prolongation and/or Torsades de Pointes can be found in Appendix VI.

 - Patients with an arrhythmia are excluded.
 Patients with atrial fibrillation, supraventricular tachycardia, or bradycardia are eligible as these conditions must be well controlled with medication or a pacemaker.